geonetwork/core-geonetwork/docs/eng/developer/source/schemaPlugins/index.rst

 The following subdirectories can be present:

 - **convert**: (*Mandatory*) Directory of XSLTs to convert metadata from or to this schema.
 This could be to convert metadata to other schemas or to convert metadata from other schemas and formats to this schema.
 Eg. ``convert/oai_dc.xsl``
-- **docs**: (*Mandatory*) Directory of XSLTs to convert metadata from or to this schema.
-This could be to convert metadata to other schemas or to convert metadata from other schemas and formats to this schema.
-Eg. ``convert/oai_dc.xsl``
 - **loc**: (*Mandatory*) Directory of localized information: labels, codelists or schema specific strings.
 Eg. ``loc/eng/codelists.xml``
 - **present**: (*Mandatory*) contains XSLTs for presenting metadata in the viewer/editor and in response to CSW requests for brief, summary and full records.
 - **process**: (*Optional*) contains XSLTs for processing metadata elements by metadata suggestions mechanism (see **suggest.xsl** below).